any-docs/css/content/reference/values/-moz-image-rect/index.md

 document.getElementById("container").addEventListener("click", rotate);
 ```

-This uses {{DOMxRef("window.getComputedStyle()")}} to fetch the style of each element, shifting it to the following element.
+This uses `window.getComputedStyle()` to fetch the style of each element, shifting it to the following element.
 Notice that before it begins doing so it saves a copy of the last box's style since it will be overwritten by the third element's style.
-By copying the values of the {{CSSxRef("background-image")}} property from one element to the next with each mouse click, we achieve the desired effect.
+By copying the values of the `background-image` property from one element to the next with each mouse click, we achieve the desired effect.

 ### What it looks like